 Today, digitally-produced copies of the masterpieces adorn the walls of the historic house just as they did when Leonore Annenberg displayed them after the originals went to the Met.
-She worked closely with the Met to insure that the reproductions were as close to the originals as possible.
+She worked closely with the Met to ensure that the reproductions were as close to the originals as possible.
 This project also is in keeping with Walter Annenberg's ideology: He once displayed a poster of van Gogh's Sunflowers in his office, stating that if he couldn't have the real thing, he still wanted to be close to it.

 "We set out to get things that we genuinely loved and respected and wanted to live with." –Walter Annenberg

 Among the paintings that hung at Sunnylands were Renoir's The Daughters of Catulle Mendès and the sensuous Reclining Nude; Cezanne's Seated Peasant; Monet's Camille Monet on a Garden Bench; and Picasso's At the Lapin Agile (Harlequin With a Glass).

 Landscape architect James Burnett used Olive Trees by Vincent van Gogh as visual inspiration for the gardens at the new Sunnylands Center.

 The Sunnylands Book Collection